code-423n4/2023-08-chainlink/docs/src/src/pools/OperatorStakingPool.sol/contract.OperatorStakingPool.md

 ### grantRole

 Grants `role` to `account`.
-Reverts if the admin tries to grant the default admin or slasher role.
+Reverts if the contract manager tries to grant the default admin or slasher role.

 *The default admin role must be granted through `beginDefaultAdminTransfer` and